Tadeusz Mazowiecki: Later years

-In 2005, he became one of the founders of the Democratic Party – demokraci.pl – created through expanding the former Freedom Union by new members, especially young people, and few left-wing politicians.
-He was a leader on the parliamentary list in parliamentary elections in Warsaw constituency in 2005 with 30143 votes.
-The highest number of votes he gained in Żoliborz district, and the lowest in Rembertów.
-Until 2006 he was the leader of its Political Council.
+In 2005, he became one of the founders of the Democratic Party – demokraci.pl – created through expanding the former Freedom Union by new members, especially young people, and a few left-wing politicians.
+He was a leader on the parliamentary list in the parliamentary elections in the Warsaw constituency in 2005 with 30143 votes.
+The highest number of votes he gained was in the Żoliborz district, and the lowest in Rembertów.
+Until 2006, he was the leader of its Political Council.

-Mazowiecki received numerous awards including an honorary degree from the universities in: Leuven, Genoa, Giessen, Poitiers, Exeter, Warsaw and the Katowice University of Economics.
+Mazowiecki received numerous awards, including an honorary degree from the universities in Leuven, Genoa, Giessen, Poitiers, Exeter, Warsaw and the University of Economics in Katowice.
 He also received the Order of White Eagle (1995), Golden Order of Bosnia (1996), Légion d'honneur (1997), Srebrnica Award (2005), the Giant award (1995) awarded by Gazeta Wyborcza (Election Gazette) in Poznań and Jan Nowak-Jezioranski Award (2004).
 In 2003, he was elected to the board of directors of the International Criminal Court's Trust Fund for Victims.
 Mazowiecki was a member of the Club of Madrid.
 He was a supporter of a more united Europe.

 Mazowiecki died in Warsaw on 28 October 2013, having been taken to hospital the previous week with a fever.
 Foreign Minister Radosław Sikorski stated that he was "one of the fathers of Polish liberty and independence".
 He was survived by three sons from his second marriage.